phetsims/wave-interference/doc/implementation-notes.md

 * view coordinates
 * lattice coordinates (integer), with damping regions
 * model metric coordinates (such as cm), corresponding to physical measures

+There is only a single lattice, so all waves are combined and cannot be isolated.
+The light panel cannot show multiple colors at the same time.